wormhole-foundation/wormhole-docs/learn/security.md

 ## Core Security Assumptions

 At the core, Wormhole is secured by a network of **[Guardians](#){target=\_blank}** nodes that validate and sign messages.
-If a super majority (e.g. 13 out of 19) Guardians sign the same message, it can be considered valid.
+If a super majority (e.g., 13 out of 19) Guardians sign the same message, it can be considered valid.
 A smart contract on the target chain will verify the signatures and format of the message before approving any transaction.

 - Wormhole's core security primitive is its signed messages (signed VAAs)
 - The Guardian network is currently secured by a collection of 19 of the world's top **[validator companies](https://wormhole-foundation.github.io/wormhole-dashboard/#/?endpoint=Mainnet){target=\_blank}**
-- Guardians produce signed state attestations (signed VAAs), when requested by a Core Contract integrator
+- Guardians produce signed state attestations (signed VAAs) when requested by a Core Contract integrator
-- Every Guardian runs full nodes (rather than light nodes) of every blockchain in the Wormhole network.
-This means that if a blockchain suffers a consensus attack or hard fork, the blockchain will disconnect from the network, rather than potentially produce invalid signed VAAs
+- Every Guardian runs full nodes (rather than light nodes) of every blockchain in the Wormhole network, so if a blockchain suffers a consensus attack or hard fork, the blockchain will disconnect from the network rather than potentially produce invalid signed VAAs
 - Any Signed VAA can be verified as authentic by the Core Contract of any other chain
 - Relayers are considered untrusted in the Wormhole ecosystem